-- Conditions: Anglers report fair to good fishing, depending on the depth they are fishing and their ability to stay out of the weeds.
+- Conditions: Anglers report slow to good fishing, depending on the depth they are fishing, the time of day and their ability to stay out of the weeds in the inlet arm.
+The blue green algae is making it harder to use lures.
 The best fishing is in the cool morning and evening hours.
-The roads are mostly dry, barring an occasional afternoon thunder storm.
 The water level is low, so launching a boat could be difficult.

 - Location: Uinta County

 - Directions: From Vernal, take Hwy 191 turn east on 500 N, drive about 22 miles to coral with gravel road and turn left.
 Drive 4 miles and turn right (north) at T. Travel about 2 miles to see reservoir.